Skip to main content

 https://perry.kundert.ca/images/dominion-logo.png

 The Alberta Buck identity system (Identity, Examples) rests on two cryptographic transformations: the Identity Fountain rerandomizes a Pointcheval-Sanders signature to produce an unlinkable credential, and the approve handshake re-encrypts the credential's ElGamal ciphertext under the counterparty's public key with a Chaum-Pedersen proof of equality.
-Everything downstream – bilateral transfers, the wormhole SNARK (Wormhole), Identity Guardian authorizations, regulatory recovery – inherits its correctness from these two primitives.
+Everything downstream – bilateral transfers, the BUCK Notes spend circuits (Notes), Identity Guardian authorizations, regulatory recovery – inherits its correctness from these two primitives.

 This document states and proves the correctness properties that the rest of the series relies on: